colin0brass/covid/README.md

 # covid
-This is a Jupyter Notebook dashboard to analyse and display Covid-19 case data

-Data is fetched from Johns Hopkins University
+This is a dashboard for Covid-19 case data, using python and a Jupyter notebook to analyse and display the data from Johns Hopkins University.

-Analysis is done using Altair visualisation library, and automatically saved to powerpoint file
+Analysis is done using Altair visualisation library, and automatically saved to powerpoint file.

 # Setup information
 The following were the steps used for first time setup on Mac.